Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/embedded_provisioner/read_me.txt

 for production.
 See tools/ecdsa directory for more information.

 Features demonstrated
 - Autoprovisioning and configuration of unprovisioned devices
- - Vendor Specific self configuration
+- Vendor Specific self-configuration
- - BLE Mesh DFU
+- DFU

 See chip specific readme for more information about the BT SDK.